Garbage Haulers

 The list of "Scavengers" published in the 1918 Portland City Directory shows that nearly all of the garbage haulers at that time were Volga Germans.
 One of those listed, George Schmeer, had the distinction of being arrested by the Mayor of Portland in 1919, but he ended up having the last laugh.

 Johnny Walker (changed from Wacker), Sr. started hauling trash in a horse-drawn wagon in the early 1900's.
 He was the first trash hauler in Portland to use a motorized truck, a 1917 Garford.
-Rather than grow and take on employees, Johnny would sell what work he and his family members could not do themselves.
-One of his first sales developed into a large corporation named MDC Disposal which later became USA Waste and is now Waste Management Inc.
+Rather than grow and take on employees, Johnny would sell what work he and his family could not do themselves.
+One of his first sales developed into a large corporation named MDC Disposal, which later became USA Waste and is now Waste Management Inc.

 One of the earliest settlers in Portland, Adam Schwindt, is listed as a scavenger in the 1901 Portland City Directory.
 Henry Aschenbrenner was in the business by 1910.